KadamShweta04/SAT/server/index.rst

    & V(e_1) \cap V(e_2) \neq \{\}\quad \forall e_1,e_2 \in E

 The second of such constraints is FOREST.
 Which enforces, that the graph on page :math:`p` is acyclic.
 To encode this new variables have to be introduced.
 One type for the parent relationship and one for the ancestor relationship.
 The ancestor relationship is used to forbid cyclic graphs.
-The detailed formulation is described in chapter 2.1 of this paper [#paper]_.
+The detailed formulation is described in chapter 2.1 of this paper :cite:`Bekos2015`.

 The TREE constraint is also described there.
 It basically adds the a additional variable to indicate if one node is the root of the tree and allows only one root.